 Most states have vehicular homicide or vehicular manslaughter laws—though some states call the offense by another name like “negligent homicide” or “homicide by vehicle.”
 But how these crimes are defined and punished differs significantly by jurisdiction.

 Kansas, for instance, defines vehicular homicide as causing the death of someone else while driving in a manner that creates an unreasonable risk to the person or property of another.
 The consequences of a Kansas vehicular homicide conviction—compared with other states—aren’t all that severe.
 Vehicular homicide is a misdemeanor and carries up to a year, a maximum $2,500 in fines, and a license revocation (or restricted license) of no more than one year.
-(Read more about Kansas vehicular homicide laws and penalties.)

 In Pennsylvania, on the other hand, a motorist can be convicted of homicide by vehicle for causing the death of another person while driving under the influence (DUI) or recklessly committing a traffic violation.
 Homicide by vehicle is always a felony in Pennsylvania.
 Depending on the circumstances, a convicted motorist faces a three-year license revocation, up to ten years in prison, and a maximum $25,000 in fines.
-(Find out more of the details on homicide by vehicle in Pennsylvania.)

 A number of other states have several different driving-related crimes that a motorist who causes a fatality can be charged with.
 For example, California has five types of vehicular manslaughter: